 These users cannot provide accounting services for the customers.
 For this purpose, the customers must use the External Accountant license, which is also available via CSP.

-Quite often, partner users are registered as business-to-business (B2B) guest users in their customer's Azure Active Directory (Azure AD), such as to collaborate through Teams.
-However, when a partner user is added as a guest to their customer's Azure AD, they can no longer log in as a delegated admin into the customer's Business Central.
+Quite often, partner users are registered as business-to-business (B2B) guest users in their customer's Microsoft Entra ID, such as to collaborate through Teams.
+However, when a partner user is added as a guest to their customer's Microsoft Entra ID, they can no longer log in as a delegated admin into the customer's Business Central.
 These guest users do not have a valid Business Central license assigned to them.
 But if the partner user has granular delegated admin privileges, they can access the customer's Business Central administration center and manage the environments there.
 Starting in 2022 release wave 2, partner users that are guest users and have granular delegated admin privileges are no longer blocked from accessing Business Central.
 But we continue to consider it a best practice that customers do not invite partner users to their tenant as guests but ask them to set up granular delegated admin privileges, using the Dynamics 365 administrator role.
 For more information, see Move to GDAP and remove DAP in the Partner Center FAQ.

 For more information, see Delegated Administrator Access to Business Central Online.